 While most majors can be officially declared using the online system, the departments listed below require written departmental approval.

-Students selecting a major from any of the departments listed below must print and fill out the GS Major Declaration Form (available in the online major declaration system or from your GS advisor) and take it to the appropriate department (addresses listed below).
-Once departmental approval has been obtained, bring your form to 403 Lewisohn to finalize your declaration.
+Students selecting a major from any of the departments listed below must print and fill out the GS Major Declaration Form (available in the online major declaration system or from the GS Dean of Students Office) and take it to the appropriate department (addresses listed below).
+Once departmental approval has been obtained, bring the form to 403 Lewisohn to finalize the major declaration process.

 - Architecture (500 Diana Center, Barnard College)